 We’re looking forward to seeing you and your students at The Magik Theatre!
-Please take a moment to review these helpful hints about our reservation policies and ways to ensure the day of your field trip is a smooth one.
+Please take a moment to review these helpful hints about our reservation policies.

 School, Home School and Day Care Groups rates for the 2019-2020 season.

 Immediately after the performance (most school programs held from Oct-May), a 10 minute talkback and Q&A is held by the cast that meets important TEKS standards and compliments our study guide for each show.
 Call the box office 210.227.2751 for assistance with your group purchase.
 Ask about how your classroom can take a backstage tour!

 For every 10 student tickets purchased, you will get one FREE teacher admission in your group reservation.

 - $6.50 per child – Student rate

 - $5.00 per child – Title 1 per Student rate (with documentation)